smendoza787/guzzle/README.md

-# DrinksUp :beers:
+# Guzzle :beers:

-DrinksUp is an app for finding your next local watering hole!
+Guzzle (Formerly DrinksUp) is intended to be a one-stop-shop for bartenders looking for tools to make their lives easier.

-It uses the Google Places API to fetch data for bars around your current location, and uses the Unsplash API for stock photos.
+As of now, it uses the Google Places API to fetch data for bars around your current location, and uses the Unsplash API for stock photos.

+### Features Under Contruction
+	- Tip Tracker
+	- Cocktail Recipes

 ## To Run:

 1. `git clone` the repository
-2. `cd drinks-up`
+2. `cd guzzle`
 3. `bundle && cd client && npm install && cd ..` to install dependencies for Ruby and JavaScript applications
-4. `rake db:migrate`
+4. `rails db:migrate`
-5. run `rake start` to start up rails and webpack servers
+5. run `rails start` to start up rails and webpack servers

 ## API Endpoints